daudix/daudix.one/content/about/index.md

 - Retro/-futurism and vintage stuff
 - Making this list look like a staircase

+I try to learn something new every day, and sometimes, I come across things that I enjoy and start to dive into them.

-Design is perhaps a bit more than just a thing I like, it's my hobby and I'm learning more about it every day, although lately I've been a bit burned out.
+Take design; it's more than just something I like, it's my hobby and I'm learning more about it every day, although lately I've been a bit burned out.

 And, as you can see, I do some web development!
-I like working with CSS and HTML but that's about it, JS is a bit of a mystery for me :D
+I like working with CSS and HTML, but that's about it, JS is a bit of a mystery for me :D

 And, quoting [Jeffrey Serio](https://hyperreal.coffee/about/): "I’m <button id="shy" onclick="fluttershyAnim()">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."